OpenCHAMI/ex-bootstrap/README.md

   - `bios`: uses two targets (`Node0.BIOS`, `Node1.BIOS`) by default; use `--targets` if your platform differs.
 - You can provide `--hosts` (comma-separated hostnames/IPs) to override reading from `--file`.
 - `--insecure` allows skipping TLS verification for BMC HTTPS endpoints.
+- `--batch-size` enables parallel firmware updates.
+Default is 0 (serial).
+Set to number of concurrent updates desired (e.g., 10).
+- `--expected-version` checks current firmware version before updating.
+Skips update if already at expected version.
+- `--force` overrides version checking and forces the update even if already at expected version.

 ## Debugging and dry runs